Spotify: Business model

 Spotify operates under a freemium business model (basic services are free, while additional features are offered via paid subscriptions).
 Spotify generates revenue by selling premium streaming subscriptions to users and advertising placements to third parties.
 Some of the premium options users may choose from include individual, duo, family, and student.

-In December 2013, the company launched a new website, "Spotify for Artists, " explaining its business model and revenue data.
+In December 2013, the company launched a new website, "Spotify for Artists", explaining its business model and revenue data.
 Spotify gets its content from major record labels as well as independent artists and pays copyright holders royalties for streaming music.
-The company pays 70% of its total revenue to rights holders.
+The company pays about 70% of its total revenue to rights holders.
+Of that amount, about 58.5% of its total revenue goes to the owners of sound recording copyrights, and the other 12% goes to the owners of musical compositions.
+In the United States, this is split between 6% mechanical royalties (paid via the Mechanical Licensing Collective) and 6% performance royalties (paid via performing rights organizations or PROs).

 Spotify for Artists states that the company does not have a fixed per-play rate; instead, it considers factors such as the user's home country and the individual artist's royalty rate.
 Rights holders received an average per-play payout between $.000029 and $.0084.

-Spotify offers an unlimited subscription package, close to the Open Music Model (OMM) estimated economic equilibrium for the recording industry.
-However, the incorporation of digital rights management (DRM) limitation diverges from the OMM and competitors such as iTunes Store and Amazon Music that have dropped DRM.